The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 • Better work outcomes: According to the American Mental Wellness Association, happy employees are 12% to 20% more productive than unhappy employees, which can increase profitability at your company.

-If you’re a business owner interested in keeping employees happy and healthy, this guide explains how to buy commercial health insurance in Arizona.
+If you’re an Arizona business owner or startup founder interested in keeping employees happy and healthy, this guide explains how to buy commercial health insurance in Arizona.
+New Paragraph

 Key Takeaways

-• Employers have several ways to buy group health insurance in Arizona, including fully insured, level funding, self-funding and partial funding, and professional employer organization (PEO) services.
+• Employers have several ways to buy group health insurance in Arizona, including fully insured, level funding, self-funding and partial funding, as well as professional employer organization (PEO) services.
+With 2026 premium increases averaging up to 19% in Arizona, level funded health plans for businesses can save companies money when employees are relatively healthy.

 a group of women are standing next to each other and laughing .